Hello, I’m Seyi and I’m the International Ambassador for Nigeria.

 Test Score IELTS* 6.0 overall with minimum of 5.5 in only two components and 6.0 in the others PEARSON ACADEMIC (all components)* 50 overall with minimum of 42 in only two components and 48 in the others

 *We also accept a wide range of other English language qualifications

 *Those not meeting the above English language requirements are encouraged to consider and English Language programme at INTO UEA in preparation for our degree courses.

 Visit us in your country

 We regularly attend events in your country and welcome your interest.
-Please feel free to contact the relevant staff member responsible for your region or check our meet us page for more of our upcoming fairs.
+Please feel free to contact the relevant staff member responsible for your region or check the information below for more of our upcoming fairs.